 In general total crosssections are not what we are after.
-There are very few experiments that measure total crosssections.
+There are very few experiments that can measure total crosssections.
 Usually the part of the output space that is covered by a detector is incomplete.
 If a detector covers only 80% of the phase space one cannot just multiply the observed crosssections by 5/4 to obtain the total crosssection.
 The distribution of the matrix element over the phase space may not be uniform.
 In general it is not and also the phase space integral itself may have some Jacobians when we transform it into something that we can compute.
 Hence we have to emulate the restrictions of the detector into our integrals.
-This can be extremely complicated, because the detectors may have lots of little dead zones where cables have to find their way to the outside.
+This can be extremely complicated, because the detectors may have lots of little dead zones where cables have to find their way to the outside or support beams have to keep all the equipment in place.
 As theorists we usually leave the finer details of those dead zones to the experimentalists.
 We will just concentrate on the broad features of the detectors.
-An example could be that we assume that a photon can be observed if $E{\gamma} > 4 GeV$ and $|\cos\theta{\gamma}| < 0.8$.
+An example could be that we assume that a photon can be observed if $E{\gamma} > 4 GeV$ and $|\cos \theta{\gamma}| < 0.8$ .